Stay up to date

 - Ensure secure backups are routinely carried out.
 Randomly audit and test backup restore to ensure it works when you will need it.

-- Undertake regular security assessments such as in-depth application penetration testing to identify vulnerabilities affecting web applications, API, mobile applications.
+- Undertake regular in-depth security assessments such as our eCommerce penetration testing for applications to identify vulnerabilities affecting web applications, API, mobile applications.
+Web, Mobile or API security threats are one of the most dangerous risks to your business.

 - Keep multiple backups at secure sites.

-Ensure that the hosting providers actually value cybersecurity and not just ‘sell’ it via their marketing campaigns.
-For example, security measures built into BigCommerce, WooCommerce, Magento or WordPress are not sufficient, and you would require a reliable and reputed hosting provider to add safety and security to your eCommerce business.
+Ensure that the hosting providers actually demonstrate a proactive approach towards security issues in the e-Commerce sector and not just ‘sell’ it via sales calls or their marketing campaigns.
+For example, security measures built into BigCommerce, WooCommerce, Magento or WordPress are not sufficient and you would require a reliable and reputed hosting provider to add safety and security to your e-Commerce business.
 This can be easily identified from the practices they follow, a quick sure-fire way of finding whether they are proactive in their cybersecurity approach or not would be:

 - Ask for retail cybersecurity assurance exercises, and how often they do it for their platform.